puremourning/vimspector/docs/configuration.md

 Setting `autoselect` to `false` overrides setting `default` to `true`.

-### Exception breakpionts
+### Exception Breakpoints

 Debug adapters have arbitrary configuration for exception breakpoints.
-Normally this is presented as a series of question to the user on startnig the debug session.
+Normally this is presented as a series of question to the user on starting the debug session.
 The question includes the name of the exception breakpoint option, the default and the list of valid responses (usually `Y` or `N`).